Remembering Safdar Hashmi in the Times of Censorship

 Safdar was active in student politics, an academic and later, a full-time communist.
 On 1 January 1989, Safdar was attacked by Congress goons while he was performing Halla Bol as part of the CPI(M) campaign for the Ghaziabad Municipal elections.
-Congress goons, led by their candidate Mukesh Sharma attacked the JANAM troupe.
-Ram Bahadur, a factory worker was killed on the spot.
-The goons followed an injured Safdar to the CPI(M)‘s trade union office, where they attacked him again, fatally.
+Congress goons, led by their candidate Mukesh Sharma, attacked the JANAM troupe.
+Ram Bahadur, a factory worker, was killed on the spot.
+The goons followed and injured Safdar at the CPI(M)‘s trade union office, where they attacked him again, fatally.

 Halla Bol, like most of Safdar’s work, was a call to action against inequality, corruption, feudalism and capitalism.
 It could certainly be considered anti-government, and at a stretch even against what Communists call against the “bourgeoise state”.